GrantMSchamel/ActiveDirectoryLab/README.md

 ---

 <h2 id="lab-overview">Lab Overview</h2>
-This lab models a basic enterprise IT environment with:
+This lab models a basic enterprise IT environment with:<br />
-- A Domain Controller for centralized management
+- A Domain Controller for centralized management<br />
-- Network Address Translation (NAT) for internet access
+- Network Address Translation (NAT) for internet access<br />
-- A DHCP server for IP address allocation
+- A DHCP server for IP address allocation<br />
-- Active Directory for managing users and computers
+- Active Directory for managing users and computers<br />
-- A virtual Windows 10 client connected to the domain
+- A virtual Windows 10 client connected to the domain<br />

 ---

 <h2 id="prerequisites">Prerequisites</h2>
-- A virtualized environment using VMware, VirtualBox, or Hyper-V
+- A virtualized environment using VMware, VirtualBox, or Hyper-V<br />
-- Access to Windows Server ISO and Windows 10 Pro ISO
+- Access to Windows Server ISO and Windows 10 Pro ISO<br />
-- Diagram for the network configuration (IP addressing, subnets, and routing)
+- Diagram for the network configuration (IP addressing, subnets, and routing)<br />
-- Basic knowledge of Active Directory, DNS, DHCP, and NAT
+- Basic knowledge of Active Directory, DNS, DHCP, and NAT<br />

 ---

 <h2 id="setup-steps">Setup Steps</h2>

 <h3 id="1-configure-the-domain-controller-dc-server">1.
 Configure the Domain Controller (DC) Server</h3>
-1. **Set up IP addressing**:
+1. **Set up IP addressing**:<br />
-   - Open network settings and go to **Change Adapter Options**.
+   - Open network settings and go to **Change Adapter Options**.<br />
-   - Identify the two network connections (one for internet, one for the internal network).
+   - Identify the two network connections (one for internet, one for the internal network).<br />
-   - Rename the internet connection (e.g., `Internet`).
+   - Rename the internet connection (e.g., `Internet`).<br />
-   - Assign a static IP to the internal connection:
+   - Assign a static IP to the internal connection:<br />
-     - IP Address: `172.16.0.1`
+     - IP Address: `172.16.0.1`<br />
-     - Subnet Mask: `255.255.255.0`
+     - Subnet Mask: `255.255.255.0`<br />
-     - DNS Server: `127.0.0.1` (loopback)
+     - DNS Server: `127.0.0.1` (loopback)<br />

 2. **Enable internal and external communication**:
    - Ensure the internal network is configured correctly and NAT is set up later for routing.